Why Do South Africans Compare PowerBall and Lotto?

 • 🔥

-Track hot and cold numbers
+Treat hot and cold numbers as history, not a forecast

 • 📅